Electrospot/accelerometer-data-collector/README.md

 ## User Flow

 Thus, the user flow of the application is:
 1. User launches application, immediately sees live stream of data.
 2. User plays around with accelerometer and previews what kind of data the movement produces.
 3. User sets the delay, and the sample size based on the previous step.
 Calibrates if necessary.
 4. User clicks Start.
 5. User or experimental subject gets ready during the delay time.
 6. The movement is performed and data is collected.
 7. User inspects the collected data.
   *     If okay, repeat from step 4.
   *     If not, press cancel to delete most recent sample, and go back to step 3.

 ## Etc.

-Check out the [Arduino library](https://github.com/tnishimura/ADXL345Arduino) for working with [SparkFun's ADXL345 Accelerometer breakout board](https://www.sparkfun.com/products/9836).
+Check out the [Arduino library](https://github.com/tnishimura/ADXL345Arduino) I wrote for working with [SparkFun's ADXL345 Accelerometer breakout board](https://www.sparkfun.com/products/9836).